 Drunk drivers continue to be a problem in Bainbridge and throughout the State of Georgia.
-About one in three car accident deaths in Georgia result from someone driving under the influence.
+About one in three car accident deaths in Bainbridge, GA result from someone driving under the influence.
 While money can never bring back what’s lost during a fatal or serious drunk driving accident, pursuing financial recovery can ease the additional burden of costs that pile up after an accident happens.
 If the DUI accident wasn’t your fault, you may be entitled to recovery for your medical expenses, vehicle damages, and more.
-As soon as you can, contact a Bainbridge drunk driving accident lawyer who can help.
+As soon as you can, contact a drunk driving accident lawyer in Bainbridge who can help.

-At John Foy & Associates, we work solely with personal injury victims like those injured in drunk driving accidents.
+At John Foy & Associates in Bainbridge, we work solely with personal injury victims like those injured in drunk driving accidents.
 For the past two decades, we’ve been fighting for the rights of victims so they can get the money they need to cover their costs and move on with their lives as fully as possible.
 Whether you yourself were in the accident or a loved one was injured or killed, we’re here to help.
 Contact us today for a FREE consultation to go over your case.
 You can call us at 404-400-4000, or fill out the form to the right to get started.

 How Much Money Can I Recover If I Was Hit By a Drunk Driver?